cogentcore/core/README.md

 ## General / Widgets

+* copy all the tableview DND copy / paste etc code to sliceview

 * drag should be stateful -- only drag current item -- logic is in there but not working properly

 * equivalent of AllFieldsN for AllMapElsN -- number of elemental map elements -- use for determining inline display.